GSA/fedramp-gov/pages/program-basics.md

 </section>
 <div class="auth-process">
 		<h2>FedRAMP Authorization Process</h2>
-		<p>If you have a Cloud Service Offering (CSO) that is in use by the federal government, you should be thinking about obtaining a FedRAMP authorization.
-Per an OMB memorandum, any cloud services that hold federal data must be FedRAMP authorized.
-There are two ways to authorize a cloud service through FedRAMP&#58; a Joint Authorization Board (JAB) provisional authorization (P-ATO), and through individual Agencies.</p>
+		<p> If you have a Cloud Service Offering (CSO) that is in use by the federal government, you should be thinking about obtaining a FedRAMP authorization.
+There are two ways to authorize a cloud service through FedRAMP: through individual Agencies and the Joint Authorization Board (JAB).</p>
 </div>
 <div class="process-diagram">
 		<p>Click within the below diagram to learn more.</p>